 A mist curled up Kenst’s legs, thickening.
 He was a bit startled, but guessed that it was Chae’s way of “thinking.”

-Chae had gleaned from Kenst’s inner dialog that Arachnae was almost entirely unknown to Arach’s public and current institutions.
+Chae had gleaned from Kenst’s inner dialog that Arachnae was almost entirely unknown to Arach’s current public and government institutions.
 Based on the colonel’s biosigns, even military commanders considered it at most a historical footnote.

 Increasing numbers of computing elements of AI began to awaken in Chae.
 She got smarter by the redirection of nabots to her neural nets.
 Her psychiatric heuristics finally concluded: she must support her wielder, who now faced dangers he’d never encountered or been trained for.
 Tactical planning – that was what Kenst needed most now.
 Knowing he was in control was what he wanted; the ambiguity of their plans and his fate was causing much of his stress.
 Finally she spoke again.